Please leave your comments by clicking on the 'Comments' link below the post.

 Quote by my friend Samuel Valentjin Vooren - let every day be a day for everyone (female as well as male) who acts with a pure heart, respect and the intention to do good...
 A sort of nice people day :)

-Friday 27 January 2012
+Friday, 27 January 2012

 George Clooney Vs Mohanlal

 Yesterday Manu and I headed off to PVR Cinemas expecting to get tickets for Mohanlal's movie Casanovva.
 It was not the expectation of seeing a good film that made us look forward to getting the tickets but it was to have a good laugh at the club song 'Hey Manohara Theerame' in the movie and many other gimmicks.
 Both of us are not anti-Mohanlal but in fact, we are hard-core Mohanlal fans of the 80s and the 90s.
-So when we compare his recent movies, we tend to reminisce the amazing characters he portrayed back in the 80s and the 90s and wish for the same only to be disappointed with the movies he has been associated with lately.
+So when we compare his recent movies, we tend to reminisce about the amazing characters he portrayed back in the 80s and the 90s and wish for the same only to be disappointed with the movies he has been associated with lately.
 Why does Malayalam cinema have to ape Kollywood and Bollywood?
 Of course, at the moment, I am being quite unfair by assuming that Casanovva would be a disappointment without seeing the movie or reading the previews and reviews.
 However, this post is not a movie review on Casanovva so let me get back to the point and not digress further.

 We were misled by the 'Now Showing' poster of the movie Casanovva and realised later that the movie was yet to release.
 (We are movie buffs but not to the extent of keeping track of the dates of movie releases!!).
 Determined to watch some movie, we decided to watch an English movie called The Descendants.
 The fact that it got 5 Golden Globe nominations and Oscar nominations was an added plus to look forward to the movie.
-As the title of this post suggests, this is neither a movie review on The Descendants.
+As the title of this post suggests, this is neither a movie review of The Descendants.

-After the movie got over, we stepped out and as usual, I asked Manu for his feedback about the movie.
+After the movie was over, we stepped out and as usual, I asked Manu for his feedback about the movie.
 He agreed with me that the movie was interesting and engaging.
 But he did not feel that George Clooney's acting deserved a nomination for Best Actor.
 He asked me, "Don't you think Mohanlal had plenty of movies where his acting skills have truly surpassed George Clooney's back in the 80s and the 90s?"
 Of course, this thought is only regarding George Clooney's performance in the movie The Descendants.
 Manu felt that Will Smith would have done justice to the role.
 I too agree on this.

 Probably if Malayalam movies like Deshadanakkili Karayarilla, T. P. Balagopalan M.A., Gandhinagar Second Street, Namukku Parkkan Munthirithoppukal, Nadodikkattu, Akkare Akkare Akkare, Yodha, Manichithrathazhu, Pakshe, etc were promoted globally, these movies would get a wider audience and who knows, these movies would have got a nomination at least.
 Then comes the question - Why do Malayalam movies have to run behind the Golden Globes and the Oscars?
-The only reason that comes to my mind is that in doing so, it would receive much deserved critical acclaim on a global scale just like many other foreign language movies.
+The only reason that comes to my mind is that in doing so, it would receive much-deserved critical acclaim on a global scale just like many other foreign language movies.
 Malayalam cinema is a special genre in itself.
 Nothing should change that.

-Tuesday 3 January 2012
+Tuesday, 3 January 2012

 Drift of the 'Friend' ship

-It is with a heavy heart that I realise that I have reached a stage in life where almost everyone I know except for my immediate family members are so busy with their lives and problems that I do not get to hear from them.
+It is with a heavy heart that I realise that I have reached a stage in life where almost everyone I know except for my immediate family members is so busy with their lives and problems that I do not get to hear from them.

 I often recollect the wise words of my close friend Staizy regarding the importance of family.
 'Whatever you do, however far you are, only your family would be eager to know what is happening in your life and stand by you in times of trouble'.
-Every time I hear a 'no answer' tone when I ring up some of my friends or do not receive replies to mails for ages, that's when these words start echoing in my head.
+Every time I hear a 'no answer' tone when I ring up some of my friends or do not receive replies to emails for ages, that's when these words start echoing in my head.

 A few months back, I caught up with one of my close friends.
 We have been in touch often so we weren't catching up after ages.
-We chatted about the good old school and college days, our crazy work places, about long forgotten faces, etc. It was during this conversation my friend got emotional and defensive about keeping in touch with some of our common friends.
+We chatted about the good old school and college days, our crazy workplaces, about long forgotten faces, etc. It was during this conversation my friend got emotional and defensive about keeping in touch with some of our common friends.
 Her perspective was not just the truth, it was the kind of truth that hurts.
 And I realised that I have been trying to not accept the truth.

 So what is the truth?
 My friend told me - "Don't you think that these friends of ours who always have other things to do can't keep in touch because they don't want to and not because they can't?"
 On hearing this I kept defending all those who did fall into this category.
-The more I debated with her, the more convinced I got that there is some truth to what she is saying as there were a few who didn't even seem to take an effort to keep in touch.
+The more I debated with her, the more convinced I got that there was some truth to what she was saying as there were a few who didn't even seem to make an effort to keep in touch.
 As far as some of our common friends were concerned, they seem to have other priorities or rather always have other priorities when it comes to keeping in touch.
-In many occasions, this trend is very noticeable and you wonder how come it was right the opposite during the 'good old days'?
+On many occasions, this trend is very noticeable and you wonder how come it was right the opposite during the 'good old days'?
 My friend was emotional at the mention of a very close friend who chose no longer to keep in touch.
 When things like these happen, one tends to think of what is true friendship?
-I just told her this - "Well, true friends would make an effort to keep in touch even if its after ages and when they do, let us not snub them off but at the same time not expect too much.
+I just told her this - "Well, true friends would make an effort to keep in touch even if it's after ages and when they do, let us not snub them off but at the same time not expect too much.
 Let's hold on to those who are almost always there to say Hi and Hello."

-Saturday 17 December 2011
+Saturday, 17 December 2011

 Deprived Indian souls

-I came across the article in Times of India 'Indians 5th most vacation deprived' at a time when I had a squabble with my manager regarding me taking 3 days off for holidaying.
+I came across the article in the Times of India 'Indians 5th most vacation deprived' at a time when I had a squabble with my manager regarding my taking 3 days off for holiday.
 I took it combining a weekend and later realized that I had never taken 5 days off at a stretch except for some medical emergency.
 He highlighted the losses the company would incur because of my absence.
 The truth is I do not gain anything by not going ahead with my holiday plans.

 The article was comforting in a way because it gave some statistics as to how truly deprived the Indian employees are.
-Of course this does not mean all Indian companies are like this but a vast majority is very much of what the article had reported.
+Of course, this does not mean all Indian companies are like this but a vast majority is very much of what the article had reported.

-I agree to the point highlighted in the article that the Indian bosses consider a ‘vacation’ as a luxury.
+I agree with the point highlighted in the article that the Indian bosses consider a ‘vacation’ as a luxury.
 As a result, they tend to associate an employee holidaying as ‘not hardworking’.
 Recently, I was chatting with a friend of mine who was looking forward to her holiday that she had planned out well in advance.
-She works outside India and the work culture is such that a vacation is considered as a necessity for an individual.
+She works outside India and the work culture is such that a vacation is considered a necessity for an individual.

-In the West, everyone talks about their holiday plans and is given so much of importance and here we have bosses who would try to convince to reduce the duration of our holiday if we plan to take more than 2 days.
+In the West, everyone talks about their holiday plans and is given so much importance and here we have bosses who would try to convince us to reduce the duration of our holiday if we plan to take more than 2 days.

 In this day and age where all companies are aiming for high productivity, somehow the Indian managers fail to realise that proper rest for the brain is a contributing factor to high productivity.
-Results achieved by a stress free mind would be like finding gold in a gold mine.
+Results achieved by a stress-free mind would be like finding gold in a gold mine.
 A vacation would prompt all employees to work their asses off when at work and look forward to a relaxing vacation.
-And they would be back in office with a rejuvenated body and soul.
+And they would be back in the office with a rejuvenated body and soul.

-Another aspect that is common in the Indian work culture (specific reference to the IT world) is that working late in the evening or staying up the entire night is considered to be some kind of an accomplishment.
-Of course, I am not referring to people who work in night shifts.
-I am talking about people who are supposed to work from 9 am to 6 pm but still end up in office beyond 9 pm.
+Another aspect that is common in the Indian work culture (specific reference to the IT world) is that working late in the evening or staying up the entire night is considered to be some kind of accomplishment.
+Of course, I am not referring to people who work night shifts.
+I am talking about people who are supposed to work from 9 am to 6 pm but still end up in the office beyond 9 pm.

-For the overworked Indian IT professional, a vacation is a must have.
+For the overworked Indian IT professional, a vacation is a must-have.
 I felt so rejuvenated after a week’s vacation and my mind was so fresh and energetic.
 I am looking forward to my next holiday.

-Monday 5 December 2011
+Monday, 5 December 2011

 Manic Mondays